ratemarkt/ratemarkt-docs/docs/api_docs/check_hotels.md

 !!! note "About Optional* Arguments"
     You should provide either `destinationCode` or `hotelCodes` argument to get your availability query work.

+!!! warning "Please note the use of `currency` parameter"
+    Note that the `currency` parameter **DOES NOT GUARANTEE** the currency of rates returned by this resource.
+    It only should be used to tell Ratemarkt to avoid unnecessary currency changes in the backyard and do its best to return in desired currency if available.

+    *Please check each rate's individual currency in any case before proceeding to next steps.*

 !!! warning "Beware of Destination Based Queries"
     Some popular travel destinations contain huge amount of hotels thus your queries may take much longer time then expected.